NuayHL/CrowdDetection/README.md

 ## Crowd ObjectDetection based on YOLO

-This project aims to reproduce the YOLO series via pytorch
+This project aims to firstly reproduce the YOLO series via pytorch

 #### Environment Setting